microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/device-update.md

 |Delegated (personal Microsoft account) | Not supported. |
 |Application | Device.ReadWrite.All, Directory.ReadWrite.All |

-The calling user must also be in one of the following [Azure AD roles](/azure/active-directory/roles/permissions-reference): *Global Administrator*, *Intune Administrator*, or *Windows 365 Administrator*.
-A calling user in the *Cloud Device Administrator* role can only enable or disable devices using this API.
+The calling user must also be in one of the following [Azure AD roles](/azure/active-directory/roles/permissions-reference): *Global Administrator*, *Intune Administrator*.
+A calling user in the *Cloud Device Administrator* role can only enable or disable devices using this API and a user with the *Windows 365 Administrator* role can only update basic device properties.

 ## HTTP request